Antonio-Real/QmlFirebase/README.md

 4. [Qt Firebase REST API](https://github.com/Sriep/Qt_Firebase_REST_API.git) - Main inspiration, works well but doesn't have any QML support (which led to the making of this one).

 ### Documentation
-Documentation can be found in the `docs` folder.
+Documentation can be found in [here](https://antonio-real.github.io/QmlFirebase/).

 ### Support
 If people use this at all I can continue improving the code (which needs lots of refactoring anyways).